lhtran1420/Clue-adventure-game-/README.md

 Overview
 At the beginning, I will randomly choose the position of 9 rooms in the 3x3 matrix.
 After that, I will randomly choose the room, item,character as the answer and a room for starting point.
 I will display the list of item and character at first.
-Moreover, I also have 8 choices for the user in the project
+Moreover, I also have 8 choices for the user in the project including 4 positions players can move, taking item, dropping item, checking inventory, and clue character

 After each choice, it will display the current position for the user  and the 3x3 matrixso that they can know which direction that the want to move in the next choice.
 When the current room,item,character match the answer, we will win